milesmcc/a17t/docs/information/icon.md

 Icons are deceptively difficult.
 Usually, they are loaded from a separate source (sometimes even a separate origin), and can be one of the last elements to appear on a page.
 When they do finally load, they often cause the interface to resize.

-The icon atom has two purposes: to give all icons a set width and height (`1em` by `1em` by default) so that the page doesn't resize when they load, and to ensure that the icon is the correct color (by setting the `color` and `fill` properties).
+The icon element has two purposes: to give all icons a set width and height (`1em` by `1em` by default) so that the page doesn't resize when they load, and to ensure that the icon is the correct color (by setting the `color` and `fill` properties).

-If you're looking for a nice way to display icons in your content, consider using the icon atom in conjunction with a [shield](./shield).
+If you're looking for a nice way to display icons in your content, consider using the icon element in conjunction with a [shield](./shield).

 # Considerations